Sri Lanka Travel Guide

 Most Banks charge a 0.5% handling fee and a commission, which varies from bank to bank, while cashing Travelers’ Cheques.
 Thomas Cook, Visa and Amex are the most widely accepted.

+There have been no major outbreaks of diseases in recent years, and all of Sri Lanka is safe to travel in as long as you are up-to-date on your vaccinations.
 The WHO highly recommends certain vaccinations when visiting Sri Lanka such as Adult Diphtheria, Hepatitis A, Hepatitis B, Polio, Rabies, Typhoid, Varicella (if you haven’t had chickenpox), Japanese B, Encephalitis, Meningitis and Tuberculosis (TB).
 Yellow Fever vaccination and its proof is required if you have visited a country in the yellow-fever zone within the six days before entering Sri Lanka.
 In addition to taking anti-malarial prophylactics, travelers must carry mosquito repellents, sleep with a mosquito net in outside towns and wear long sleeves and trousers by dusk.

 Sri Lanka offers its visitors decent access to professional medical facilities.
 There are private as well as state run hospitals in the country.
 While most private hospitals are concentrated in the capital city of Colombo providing superior and modern health care facilities for a charge, the state run hospitals offer free of cost services.
 Visitors needing prescription drugs should bring renewal prescriptions if necessary.